Big thanks to BangGood for sending me this demo unit! 🙂

 This is definitely a V-shaped variety, but it’s a bit less traditional than your average V-Shape headphone.

-There’s your standard lower mid-range recession, but the mid-bass is also recessed while the sub bass is, well, extremely elevated.
+There’s your standard lower mid-range recession, but the mid-bass is also recessed while the sub-bass is, well, extremely elevated.

 This creates a weird roller coaster effect going into the upper mid-range presence boost around 2-3k.
-I find there’s a nice forward character about it, but after awhile the sound is rather clammy at times and kind of flabby/bloated, etc.
+I find there’s a nice forward character about it, but after a while, the sound is rather clammy at times and kind of flabby/bloated, etc.

 It actually sounds great with some old Michael Jackson recordings off of Thriller, but for Jazz and Classical?
 Forget it.
 Don’t even bother.
 It’s just going to sound awful.

 There’s plenty of bass, and many times you’ll enjoy the sense of detail it provides, but it always seems like something isn’t quite right as far as an even sound.

 The treble here is surprisingly good though; I’m not feeling overwhelmed by any unnecessary spikes or peaks.

 I think this was important in making the headphone somewhat salvageable at the end of the day.

 While not an incoherent mess, it’s definitely gravitating in that direction.
 The bass tends to overpower the mix in many cases.

 An example of a song that works a bit better is Kwassa’s “Hideaway” until you get to the chorus.

-The treble is really it’s saving grace because you can listen for quite awhile and coupled with the great comfort factor, there are people who will undoubtedly enjoy this type of sound.
+The treble is really its saving grace because you can listen for quite a while and couple with the great comfort factor, there are people who will undoubtedly enjoy this type of sound.

 The bass line is nice and articulate, but it lacks that punch that makes a lot of bass headphones sound intense and exciting.

-SOUND SCORE: C+/B-
+SOUND SCORE: C-/D+

 Don’t forget to like, comment, and subscribe to my growing channel!
 Any support is much appreciated 🙂

-Out of these, I think the Q1 is the best match because it’s meant for this type of headphones Impedance and Sensitivity rating, as well as really low Impedance IEM’s.
+Out of these, I think the Q1 is the best match because it’s meant for this type of headphones Impedance and Sensitivity rating, as well as really low Impedance IEMs.
 The Bluedio fits this category quite well.
-What is Sensitivity in Headphones?

 So that’s that.
 Not much more to say here.

-Obviously you’re going to want to stick with bass heavy genres like Rap, Hip-Hop, Indie, Pop, Indie Pop, EDM, R&B, and generally anything that falls inline with those sorts of acts.
+Obviously, you’re going to want to stick with bass-heavy genres like Rap, Hip-Hop, Indie, Pop, Indie Pop, EDM, R&B, and generally anything that falls in line with those sorts of acts.

-I tried some Jazz for laughs, and promptly killed that with fire.
+I tried some Jazz for laughs and promptly killed that with fire.

-The bass line is deliberate enough to give off some nice impact, but no so fast that everything becomes a giant cluster f*ck.
+The bass line is deliberate enough to give off some nice impact, but not so fast that everything becomes a giant cluster f*ck.

 A similar track that has a nice, smooth treble, rumbling bass and some nice vocal presence is Love Myself by Etta Bond.